 Freshmen (students with fewer than 30 attempted hours) whose cumulative UNT GPA falls below 2.00 for the first time are placed on Academic Alert.
+Students on Alert are required to seek Academic Coaching offered by the Learning Center in Sage Hall during their Alert semester.
 Students can only be placed on Academic Alert once; they must raise their cumulative UNT GPA to 2.00 or higher during their Academic Alert semester or they will be placed on PROBATION.

 During a Fall or Spring semester, Probation students who fail to raise their cumulative UNT GPA to a 2.00 or earn a 2.25 semester GPA are placed on Suspension for one or more semesters.
-A first Suspension is for one long semester, a second Suspension is for two long semesters, and a third Suspension is for a minimum of four long semesters.
-After students complete their Suspension period, they may return to UNT on Probation.
+A first Suspension is for one long semester, a second Suspension is for two long semesters, and a third Suspension is indefinite.
+Students placed on a first or second academic suspension may be eligible for readmissions to the College of Engineering after having not attended UNT for their prescribed period of time.
+After students complete their Suspension period, they may petition the College of Engineering for reinstatement.
+If the petition for reinstatement is disapproved, a student may not file another petition until the following term.
+If the petition is approved, a student will return on Probation and will be required to seek Academic Coaching offered by the Learning Center in Sage Hall during their probation semester.
+Students placed on a third (indefinite) suspension will be dismissed permanently from the College of Engineering but may be allowed to return to UNT after a period of 4 long semesters to seek a non-engineering degree/major.

 Students who are on Probation cannot be placed on Suspension as a result of summer grades at UNT; however, students in good standing with the university may be placed on Probation as a result of summer grades at UNT.
 Suspension students are eligible and strongly encouraged to take summer courses at UNT.
 Students on Suspension who attend UNT during the summer and raise their cumulative UNT GPA to 2.00 are eligible to attend UNT during the Fall semester.